"An atheist, a vegan and a CrossFitter walk into a bar, ... and I know this because they told everyone within a minute."

 Robert Cialdini, psychologist and best-selling author, noticed this too.
 After his book Influence: The Psychology of Persuasion brought his six principles of persuasion into public awareness, a seventh principle began to emerge in his research: the principle of unity.

 Unity moves beyond the shallow similarities found in the principle of liking and goes deeper into shared identities.
 Introduced as a persuasion principle in Cialdini's newest book Pre-Suasion: A Revolutionary Way to Influence and Persuade, the unity principle couldn't have come at a more opportune time.
 By understanding the principle of unity, you will be able to see it everywhere even as our country and our world are dividing.
 You will be able to see that we are also coming together in new ways.
-Already touched on in my post Use These 7 Powers of Persuasion to Create a Happier, Healthier Workplace, this principle is going to be explored deeper, and we'll uncover some powerful methods for using it to create happier, healthier employees.
+Already touched on in my post Persuasion at Work, this principle is going to be explored deeper, and we'll uncover some powerful methods for using it to create happier, healthier employees.

 You may recall from part 4 in the Persuasion Mastery Series (How to Use the Persuasion Principle of "Liking" at Work) that the recognition of "that person is like me" triggers the principle of liking.
 Similarly, the principle of unity is triggered with the recognition of "that person is one of us."